nktnet1/android-connector/connector/Module.md

 // Get a list of distributors that are available val distributors = UnifiedPush.getDistributors(context)
-// select one or ask the user which distributor to use, eg. with a dialog val userDistrib = yourFunc(distributors)
+// select one or ask the user which distributor to use, e.g. with a dialog val userDistrib = yourFunc(distributors)
 // save the distributor UnifiedPush.saveDistributor(context, userDistrib)